ndreey/solanum-dulcamara-microbiome-correlation/README.md

 | plink | 2.00a5.14 | dardel_module |
 | r-base | 4.3-4.5.1 | conda-forge |
 | vcftools | 0.1.16 | dardel_module |

+## Reproduce DADA2 tables.
+For this, one will have to move the cwd to the `processDADA2/` directory and run scripts from there.